virup/TestRepo/README.md

 `docker run --name soulfit-developer --link soulfit-db:sf-db -it -v ~/soulfit/libera:/libera soulfit/developer  /bin/bash`

 # Inside the developer container, run the server
-cd /libera/bin
-../buildit.sh
-./server
+`cd /libera/bin`

-- buildit.sh compiles the proto file and the server.
+- Compile the proto file and the server.

+`../buildit.sh`

+- Run the server

+`./server`

 # For compiling and running the production app